unepwcmc/ORS/README.md

 # Online Reporting Tool

+## Important branch info

+This branch contains changes related to the following release which was first launched only for the iacseaturtle instance:

+### 0.5.0 (2020-09-18) - IACSeaTurtle instance

+**Ammendments**

+* Show only mandatory questions not yet answered icons

+Apart from that, this branch needs to be up to date with master.

 ## User guide

 A user guide for the application is available from the repository's doc folder.